ShouvikSQA/Java_Simple_Quiz_System/README.md

 ]

 Now its time to role play as a student.
 When you login as a student to the system, system will generate 10 random questions from the quiz bank.

-Don't confuse if system will return you the duplicate questions.
-The more you add questions in quiz bank, probability of showing duplicate questions will be less.
-Let show an example of output when student will login to the system.
+**Here No questions will be repeated in the same quiz, that is ensured** Let show an example of output when student will login to the system.

 _System:> Welcome to the quiz!
 We will throw you 10 questions.
 Each MCQ mark is 1 and no negative marking.
 Are you ready?
 Press 's' for start._